vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - **Purpose**: Message authenticity verification
 - **Protect**: `RFC5322.From` (P2 Sender)

-**DMARC**: ensures that emails that fail the SPF and/or DKIM tests do not get through.
+**DMARC**: ensures that emails failing SPF and/or DKIM validation do not get through, depending on how the receiving server is configured to handle the messages.
 If the email is unable to pass DMARC with SPF, DKIM can help pass DMARC for the P2 sender domain.
 Therefore, it is really important to have DKIM enabled for all your sending servers before setting DMARC to `reject`.
 - **Purpose**: Final sheld on top of SPF and DKIM
 - **Protect**: `RFC5322.From` (P2 Sender)